trufflesuite/drizzle-react-components/README.md

 `method` (string, required) Method whose inputs will be used to create corresponding form fields.

 `labels` (array) Custom labels; will follow ABI input ordering.
 Useful for friendlier names.
 For example "_to" becoming "Recipient Address".

+`valueLabel` (string) Custom label for a field where the user can specify the amount of wei they want to send with the transaction.